 Designated: You designate the Foundation or specific non-profit organization(s) that provide(s) legal or other services, consistent with the Foundation’s mission, to receive the annual distribution from the fund.

-You can start an endowment with as little as $10,000.
+The minimum amount to start an endowed fund is $100,000.
 The current spending policy, which is set by the MJF Board, determines the amount of distribution each year.

 Funds of the Maine Justice Foundation